 - Remember not to panic or overplay the role of settling, especially if your baby was previously self-settling to sleep.

 - If your little one was previously self-settling, they haven’t lost the skill, just temporarily misplaced it.
 Think about riding a bike, you may be rusty but you can still do it!

 - You can stay close by and support, but resist the urge to speed up the process with props that you may have previously weaned out such as feeding, rocking or holding.

 If you do introduce these extra sleep props back in temporarily to assist your baby, just remember to have an exit strategy to reduce and wean these back out.
 Babies learn through patterns of repetition of events, so can easily pick up new associations over a short period of time and come to expect this as the new “normal” again, so we need to take the lead if this isn’t something that isn’t sustainable long-term.

 If your little one is already being assisted to sleep, but now resisting your attempts with back arching, taking longer to settle and generally feeling frustrated, this is often a good time to look to lay healthy sleep foundations and work with cot settling.
-Check out how we can work 1-1 together or join my Baby Sleep Foundations course.
+Check out how we can work 1-1 together.

 Did you know there are 5 stages of sleep regressions in the first 2 years of life?
 They can also cause temporary disruption to sleep.